ghc-proposals/ghc-proposals/proposals/0000-abstract-q.rst

 This proposal requires making changes to the interface of ``template-haskell``.
 In this section we will purely focus on the changes to the interface.
-We will return to the implementation details in `Implementation plan <LINK!>`_
+We will return to the implementation details in `Implementation plan <#7implementation-plan>`_

 The interface of ``Language.Haskell.TH.Syntax`` (and ``Language.Haskell.TH``) will change from::

- -- Note: these is defined in ghc-internalGHC.Internal.TH.Syntax -- and only re-exported from template-haskell.
-They are wired-in defintions of GHC.
+ -- Note: these is defined in ghc-internal:GHC.Internal.TH.Syntax -- and only re-exported from template-haskell.
+These are wired-in definitions of GHC.

  newtype Q a = Q { unQ :: forall m.
 Quasi m => m a }